 CRG@CGP is the course blog for the Cooperstown Graduate Program’s “Class, Race, and Gender” course.
-In this course, we explore how museums are (or should be) engaging the past and present of class, race, and gender dynamics in American society.
+In this course, we explore how museums are (or should be) engaging past and present issues of class, race, gender, sexuality, and ability in American society and culture.
 We use classic fiction and non-fiction texts as entry points for these discussions.

-The Cooperstown Graduate Program trains history museum professionals who are committed to public service, and who see museums as an important vehicle for public education and civic discourse.
+The Cooperstown Graduate Program trains history museum professionals who are committed to public service, and who see museums as important vehicles for civic dialogue.
 We believe that museums can help us to understand the world and ourselves.
 All of central New York State is our service-learning laboratory and students work with museums throughout the region.
-Each year students develop programs for Pathfinder Village, a residential home for people with developmental disabilities, create programs for schoolchildren and coach History Day teams.
-They write national register nominations and create interpretive exhibitions for regional museums and not-for-profit organizations including, Museum Village, Monroe, New York, The Seward House, Auburn, New York, The Weeksville Society, Brooklyn, New York, The Milford Historical Association, Milford, New York, and Bassett Healthcare in Cooperstown, New York.
+Each year students develop programs for Pathfinder Village, a residential home for people with developmental disabilities, create programs for schoolchildren, and coach History Day teams.
+They write national register nominations and create interpretive exhibitions for regional museums and not-for-profit organizations.